-LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) LIFE JACKETS AND PERSONAL FLOTATION DEVICES (PFDs) One U.S. Coast Guard- approved Type I, II, III or V wearable life jacket for each person on board One U.S. Coast Guard-approved Type I, II, III or V wearable life jacket for each person on board and one throwable Type IV PFD device VISUAL DISTRESS SIGNALING DEVICES One (1) electric distress light OR three (3) day and night combination red flares One orange distress flag or one electric distress light OR three floating or handheld orange smoke signals and one electric distress light OR three day and night combination red flares, handheld, parachute or meteor type AUDIBLE SIGNALING DEVICES A boat less than 39.4 ft (12 m) must have on board an efficient sound-producing device.
+LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) LIFE JACKETS AND PERSONAL FLOTATION DEVICES (PFDs) One U.S. Coast Guard- approved Type I, II, III or V wearable life jacket for each person on board One U.S. Coast Guard-approved Type I, II, III or V wearable life jacket for each person on board and one throwable Type IV PFD device VISUAL DISTRESS SIGNALING DEVICES One (1) electric distress light OR three (3) day and night combination red flares One orange distress flag or one electric distress light OR three floating or handheld orange smoke signals and one electric distress light OR three day and night combination red flares, handheld, parachute or meteor type AUDIBLE SIGNALING DEVICES (12 m) must hat efficient sound device.
+(Examp mouth whistle (12 m) must have on board an efficient sound-producing device.
 (Example: hand or mouth whistle OR a compressed or powered air horn) A boat less than 39.4 ft (12 m) must have on board an efficient sound-producing device.
-(Example: hand or mouth whistle OR a compressed or powered air horn) A boat 39.4 ft (12 m) but less than 65.6 ft (20 m) in length operating in inland waterways must carry a power whistle OR powered air horn AND a bell NAVIGATION LIGHTS Regulations require that navigational lights be clearly lit and properly displayed at all times between sunset and sunrise and always when operating in reduced visibility while boating
+(Example: hand or mouth whistle OR a compressed or powered air horn) A boat 39.4 ft (12 m) but less than 65.6 ft (20 m) in length operating in inland waterways must carry a power whistle OR powered air horn AND a bell NAVIGATION LIGHTS properly displa quire that navigational lights be clearly lit and ayed at all times between sunset and sunrise and operating in reduced visibility while boating

-LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) FIRE EXTINGUISHERS One B-I type (U.S. Coast Guard-approved) If the boat meets any one or more of the following conditions, the boat must carry one B-I type USCG-approved extinguisher on board: Inboard/sterndrive engine powered Has closed compartments where portable fuel tanks can be stored Has double bottom construction that has areas where air or gases can be open or trapped Has an enclosed living space Has compartments where flammable, combustible or explosive materials are stored Has permanent fuel tanks installed Boat is 26 ft (7.9 m) or more in length One B-II OR two B-I type (USCG- approved) (A fixed extinguishing system is equal to one B-I.) One B-II AND one B-I OR three B-I type (USCG- approved) (A fixed extinguishing system is equal to one B-I OR two B-II.)
+LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) FIRE EXTINGUISHERS powered Has closed where ports can be store Has double construction areas where can be opee Has an end space Has compar flammable, or explosive stored Has permainstalled ed) ets any one or lowing boat must ype USCG- guisher on emdrive engine compartments able fuel tanks red e bottom on that has e air or gases en or trapped elosed living artments where combustible e materials are nent fuel tanks ft (7.9 m) or One B-II OR two B-I type (USCG- approved) (A fixed extinguishing system is equal to one B-I.) One B-II AND one B-I OR three B-I type (USCG-approved) (A fixed extinguishing system is equal to one B-I OR two B-II.)